Scarites

 These beetles share physical characteristics of the more tropical stag beetles, but are not closely related.
-Scarites can often be found under loose rocks and boards.
+Scarites can often be found under loose rocks and boards, often in moist or sandy soil.
 If touched, they often "play dead" by folding in their legs and arching their backs.
 The adult beetles are predators and have been observed overpowering mealworms much larger than themselves.